Google Reviews Matter - Here’s How to Get More Without Being Awkward

 1. First, Make It Easy

-• Search your business name on Google
+• Google your business name

-• Click on your own listing
+• Click on your profile in the results

-• Copy the link it gives you
+• Copy the link Google gives you

 2. Ask at the Right Time